FAQs

 Candidates cannot be allocated to a Health Service they have not put in their preference list.
 It is important to preference only Health Services where you are prepared to work.

-SUCCESSFUL
+IF SUCCESSFUL

 How do I accept my Graduate Position?